On the truss drawings and your website it says your trusses are loaded “30-10-10”. What does that mean?

 While snow loads can be reduced depending on a variety of factors, the “Live Load” of the roof truss cannot be reduced.
 If it says 30 lbs, it will always be 30 lbs, with no reduction.

 The engineering software does not “double up” the live load and the snow load.
 It engineers to the worst-case scenario, and uses that “worst case” load in designing the components of the truss.

-I’ll bet you’re smart enough to figure out then, that we don’t get to reduce our 30 lb snow load, ever.
+Anyone still reading is smart enough to figure out then, that we don’t get to reduce our 30 lb snow load, ever.
 Because we also have the 30 lb live load.
 You might wonder why even build it into the code if it’s not something we can take advantage of.
-One reason it’s built into the code this way, is that a lot of areas have a higher snow load than we do in central Nebraska.
+One reason it’s built into the code this way is that a lot of areas have a higher snow load than we do in central Nebraska.
 Depending on your area and elevation you may have a 40, 50, 70, or even 100 lb snow load.
-In that case, we’d still only design our truss with a 30lb live roof load, but make the snow load whatever number your code requires.
+In that case, we’d still only design our truss with a 30lb live roof load, but make the snow load whatever amount your code requires.
 In THAT scenario we would be able to utilize any reductions in snow load due to roof factors, because the roof snow load would then become the “worst case scenario” for the engineering software.

 If you’ve read all this, we congratulate you.
-You now know as much or more about truss loading than many truss designers, but you still have a long way to go before you can hold your own in a conversation with an engineer.
-That’s ok, just call us if you have more questions.
+You now know as much as much about truss loading as many truss designers.
+In other words, enough to be dangerous.
+We don’t know everything about truss engineering, but don’t let that stop you, just get in touch if you have more questions.
 We’ll either know the answer or know someone who does.